scott-anderson-wc/cs210pub/lectures/L02/ottergram1.md

 * hold down the *shift* key when clicking on reload, or
 * have the Chrome Development tools open

+Let's do a demo of that, using the `hello-world.html` from last time.
+Modify the `.css` file and then reload the page.
+Then shift+reload it.

 ## Get started!

 Go head and start on the chapter activities.